olc-digital/amanda-brookfield/src/pages/blog/2017-04-26-my-sixteenth-novel.md

    a manuscript rather than the other way round.
 (This is why a lot of poor books make it onto the shelves).

 2. 'Good Girls' will not be a Global Bestseller and make them squillions.
-(No, it won't).
+    (No,it won't).

 3. Each publisher probably thinks that because 'Good Girls' is a strong, well-written story, "somewhere else" is bound to accept it for publication.